MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/understanding-and-configuring-windows-connection-manager.md

 ### <span id="Signal_strength"></span><span id="signal_strength"></span><span id="SIGNAL_STRENGTH"></span>Signal strength

-If Windows detects that the currently connected Wi-Fi network has very low signal strength, it may choose to connect a mobile broadband network (if permitted by policy) to avoid disrupting network connectivity.
+For Windows 8 and Windows 8.1, if Windows detects that the currently connected Wi-Fi network has very low signal strength, it may choose to connect a mobile broadband network (if permitted by policy) to avoid disrupting network connectivity.
 This helps to smooth the transition when a user is moving away from a wireless access point.

 Windows does not disconnect a more preferred Wi-Fi network until the signal strength cannot maintain the connection.
 If signal strength improves, Windows may soft-disconnect the mobile broadband adapter.

+Windows 10 does not use the Wi-Fi signal strength.

 ### <span id="Preferred_network_list"></span><span id="preferred_network_list"></span><span id="PREFERRED_NETWORK_LIST"></span>Preferred network list